Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

 We define the base logic $\qk$ to be the set of all valid $\lang$-formulae over the class of all frames.
 We consider extensions of $\qk$ by imposing a set $\fcset$ of frame conditions (shown in \fig~\ref{fig:axioms-related-conditions} with their corresponding axioms) on the class of all frames.
 Following the top-down order of \fig~\ref{fig:axioms-related-conditions}, such frame conditions include: (1) the seriality condition $\serc$, (2) generalized path conditions $\gpc(n,k) := \forall w, u, v (w R^{n} u \land w R^{k} v \imp u R v)$ with $n,k \in \mathbb{N}$, (3) the increasing domain condition $\idc$ (with the \emph{Barcan formula} as the corresponding axiom), (4) the decreasing domain condition $\ddc$ (with the \emph{converse Barcan formula} as the corresponding axiom), (5) the constant domain condition $\cdc$, and (6) the non-empty domain condition $\nedc$.\footnote{For an introduction to first-order modal logics, frame conditions, and corresponding axioms, see Fitting and Mendelsohn~\cite{FitMen98}.} We use $\gpc(n,k)$ to denote a generalized path condition, use $\gpset$ to denote a set of such conditions, and note that such conditions cover well-known properties such as reflexivity (when $n = k = 0$), transitivity (when $k = 2$ and $n= 0$), symmetry (when $n = 1$ and $k = 0$), and Euclideanity (when $n = k = 1$).
 For a set $\fcset$ of frame conditions, we define $\mathcal{F}_{\fcset}$ to be the class of frames satisfying $\fcset$, and we define the logic $\ql$ to be the set of all valid $\lang$-formulae over the class $\mathcal{F}_{\fcset}$ (with $\mathsf{QK}(\emptyset) = \qk$).
-We make the simplifying assumption that $\cdc \in \fcset$ \iffi $\idc, \ddc \in \fcset$ so that we may discuss $\cdc$ purely in terms of $\idc$ and $\ddc$ throughout the remainder of the paper.
+We make the simplifying assumption that if $\cdc \in \fcset$, then $\idc, \ddc \not\in \fcset$ as the former property implies the latter two.